bast/paragliding-aerodynamics/slides.md

   flight (on the ground the wing is not loaded)

 .quote[Quiz: what is the advantage of wing falling back after landing instead of falling forward?]

 ---

+## Brake application

+- pulling one brake: asymmetric drag -> yaw (but also roll)
+- pulling both brakes slowly: slows the glider down
+- pulling both brakes quickly (and then releasing): pitch back

+### Weight shift

+- it's not only about shifting weight but also about displacing the carabiners up and down
+- creates a roll but then also some pitch and yaw; loads one side of the wing more and displaces center of lift from center of mass and creates a roll (which restores center of lift above center of mass)
+- roll -> AOA is not symmetric anymore on both sides -> yaw

+### How to carve a nice turn

+- look where you want to go, then weight shift, then squeeze the brake
+- safer (you look before turning), more efficient and coordinated (weight shift first), safer (less risk to spin)

+---